-The proposal has three key elements:
+The proposal has these key elements:

 - An extension of retail floor area at first floor level above the existing shopping centre building with further additional roof top parking above.
-New retail area is proposed to include a discount department store, supermarket, mini major and specialty retail space - Redevelopment of the existing industrial land south of Smidmore Street (13-55 Edinburgh Road) to create a two level retail addition to the shopping centre with car parking above. - The closure of Smidmore Street between Edinburgh Road and Murray Street in order to create a new pedestrian plaza including a two storey retail link and car parking access. - Proposed works result in an increase in parking spaces from approximately 1100 to approximately 1815 spaces. - There will be vehicle ramps and re-routing of vehicle movement within the site as a result of the proposed changes to existing parking arrangements.
+New retail area is proposed to include a discount department store, supermarket, mini major and specialty retail space - Redevelopment of the existing industrial land south of Smidmore Street (13-55 Edinburgh Road) to create a two level retail addition to the shopping centre with car parking above. - Proposed works result in an increase in parking spaces from approximately 1100 to approximately 1628 spaces. - There will be vehicle ramps and re-routing of vehicle movement within the site as a result of the proposed changes to existing parking arrangements. - Relocation of the existing loading dock on Murray Street further to the south.